Strategic Living

 “How do I know I’m ready?”
 You won’t.
 It’s a leap of faith.

-To be fair, this is easier said than done.
+To be fair, this is easier said than done, and life will throw many geuinely difficult decisions at you with serious consequences regardless of what you choose.
 But at a certain point, you just gotta say “fuck it” and do something.
 At a certain point, the chance that the decision would become clear if you just waited a little longer is an excuse to justify procrastination.
+That’s not to say that these decisions will be easy, they won’t, but waiting for the decision to become easy almost never works.
+At a certain point, you have to make up your mind, even if your mind is not made up.

 Trust Your Process